geoserver/geoserver/doc/en/user/source/data/cascaded/stored_query.rst

 See :ref:`using_a_parametric_sql_view` for more details how clients pass view parameters to GeoServer.

-Configuring a Cascaded Stored Query layer
+Configuring a cascaded stored query layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TODO